jaksaj/rinbp25-promptVs/e2e_tests/MODULAR_TESTING_README.md

 - **Script 1:** 2-5 minutes (depends on technique complexity)
 - **Script 2:** 10-30 minutes (depends on number of runs and model speed)
 - **Script 3:** 5-20 minutes (depends on number of comparisons and evaluation model)
+- **Script 4:** 1-5 minutes (depends on amount of data and analysis complexity)

-Total time is typically 20-60 minutes for a complete workflow, compared to the monolithic approach which could take 1-2 hours or more.
+Total time is typically 20-65 minutes for a complete workflow including analysis, compared to the monolithic approach which could take 1-2 hours or more.